mestaki/qiime2-to-BugBase/README.md

 BugBase requires that the biom table be in version 1.0 JSON format, and have taxonomy annotations instead of OTU IDs, so we need to do some adjustments first.

-To do this we’ll need the underlying biom table within the `table-cr-97 artifact`.
+To do this we’ll need the underlying biom table within the `table-cr-97.qza` artifact.

     qiime tools export \
     --input-path table-cr-97.qza \